Wouter Kouw

 RESEARCH PROFILE

 Wouter Kouw is a researcher in the Bayesian Intelligent Autonomous Systems lab of the Electrical Engineering department.
 He has a dual background in neuroscience and computer science, and is most interested in neuro-inspired forms of artificial intelligence.
 His research focuses on analyzing, designing and developing probabilistic machine learning systems based on models of information processing in the brain.
-Specifically, the development of variational Bayesian inference algorithms implemented as message passing on graphs.
-His work has been applied to signal processing and control, with the latest projects moving towards mobile robotics.
-He is a former Niels Stensen Fellow and currently works part-time as a Research Associate at Sioux Technologies.
+Specifically, variational Bayesian inference algorithms implemented as message passing on factor graphs.
+His work has been applied to nonlinear system identification, adaptive control systems and mobile robotics.

 Nature has produced elegant forms of information processing that I believe can help us tackle challenges in modern society.